Commercial content | 18+ | T&C's Apply

 Since that time, Plymouth have continued to vary the styles of the Plymouth Argyle home kits.
 Vertical, horizontal and diagonal stripes have all been worn, along with plain green shirts, though since 2001 the Plymouth Argyle players have worn a darker shade of green.

 The Plymouth Argyle stadium is Home Park.
 Home Park was rebuilt in the 1940’s after the ground was destroyed by bombing during the Second World War.
-The Plymouth Argyle stadium capacity of 17,578 makes Home Park one of the largest in League Two, and in the top 50 largest football stadia in England.
+The Plymouth Argyle stadium capacity of 17,578 makes Home Park one of the largest in League One, and in the top 50 largest football stadia in England.

 The Plymouth Argyle stadium layout features four main all seater stands.
 These are the Mayflower Stand, which until 2007 was a terraced stand; the Devonport End; the Lyndhurst Stand and the Barn Park End, usually the away fans section.